slashadmin/dotfiles/README.md

 ## bash/editor Theme

-I preferre the iTerm 2 Theme [Solarized Dark](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized).
-In order for this theme to render correctly, you will need a [Powerline-patched font](https://github.com/powerline/fonts).
+iTerm 2 Theme [Solarized Dark](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized).
+In order for this theme to render correctly, you need a [Powerline-patched font](https://github.com/powerline/fonts).

-For VIM I use [Fira Code](https://github.com/tonsky/FiraCode).
+I use **Meslo LG M for Powerline** in the terminal and **Anonymous Pro** in the editor.
+(Both are installed automatically using homebrew)

-## thanks
+## Thanks

 I forked this repo from the brilliant [Zach Holman](https://github.com/holman/dotfiles)'.